 Community Treatment and Services Centers - Category III

-Dr. Gomez was previously faculty at the Center on Child Abuse and Neglect at the OU Health and Sciences Center in Oklahoma City where he specialized in Trauma-Focused CBT, treatment of adolescents with problematic sexual behaviors (PSB), parent-child interaction therapy, and assessment of autism spectrum disorders.
-He is a Nationally Certified TF-CBT Trainer and a Nationally Certified CE-CERT Trainer (a model for addressing vicarious/secondary trauma in providers).
-He is currently Assistant Professor at TTUHSC School of Medicine at the Center for Superheroes, which specializes in providing evidence based services for children and adolescents who have experienced trauma.
-He is one of the three national co-chairs for the NCTSN Trauma and Intellectual and Developmental Disabilities (IDD) Workgroup.
+Dr. Michael Gomez is currently Assistant Professor at the Center for Superheroes at Texas Tech University Health Sciences Center (TTUHSC) Department of Pediatrics and Adjunct Professor at Texas Tech University Psychological Sciences, where he is committed to dissemination of evidence based practices in psychology.
+He was previously faculty at the Center on Child Abuse and Neglect/Child Study Center Department of Developmental and Behavioral Pediatrics at the OU Health and Sciences Center in Oklahoma City.
+He specializes in Trauma-Focused CBT, treatment of adolescents with problematic sexual behaviors (PSB), PCIT, TARGET, and assessment of autism spectrum disorders.
+He is a Nationally Certified TF-CBT Trainer.
+Additionally, he is a Nationally Certified CE-CERT Trainer, a model for addressing vicarious trauma in providers.
+He is trained in assessment and diagnostics of Autism Spectrum Disorder (ASD).
+He is one of the three national co-chairs for the National Child Traumatic Stress Networks (NCTSN) Trauma and Intellectual and Developmental Disabilities (IDD) Workgroup, as well as a member of the NCTSN Steering Committee, NCTSN Affiliate Advisory Group, and the NCTSN Youth Task Force.